m-huang25/data-center-impacts/README.md

 ## Summary

-This project examines air pollutant emissions from data centers in Loudoun County, Virginia, using regulatory emissions data, spatial layers, and data center locations.
+This project examines air pollutant emissions from data centers in Loudoun County, Virginia using regulatory emissions data, spatial layers, and data center locations.
 Analysis identifies key pollutants, emission patterns, and proximity to waterways, revealing clusters of emitting facilities and potential environmental exposure pathways for nearby water bodies.

 ## Rationale